tokio-rs/website-next/content/tokio/tutorial/async.md

 Tokio, to provide the execution details.

 * Asynchronous Rust operation are lazy and require a caller to poll them.
-* Wakers are passed to futures in order to link a future to the task calling it.
+* Wakers are passed to futures to link a future to the task calling it.
 * When a resource is **not** ready to complete an operation, `Poll::Pending` is returned and the task's waker is recorded.
 * When the resource becomes ready, the task's waker is notified.
-* The executor receives the notification and schedule's the task to execute.
+* The executor receives the notification and schedules the task to execute.
 * The task is polled again, this time the resource is ready and the task makes progress.